 Modeling Task-Based Authorization for Agents

 Agents need credentials to interact with APIs.
 These can be user or service credentials, for internal or third-party systems.
-In most cases, those permissions grant agents broad access to the system, as the authorization services that issue credentials for those APIs do not support granting fine-grained permissions.
-Consent prompts and service credentials are too coarse.
+In most cases, these credentials grant agents broad access because the underlying authorization systems do not support fine-grained permissions.
+Consent prompts and service credentials are too coarse for agent use cases.

 Task-Based Authorization grants agents access to perform specific actions only when necessary, without permanent permissions.
-Agents start with zero permissions and receive only what a given task requires.
-For example, rather than allowing an agent to create tickets across all projects, you authorize it to "Create a ticket on project X" — scoping permissions to a specific context.
+Agents start with no permissions and receive only what a given task requires.
+For example, rather than allowing an agent to create tickets across all projects, you authorize it to "create a ticket in project X" — scoping permissions to a specific context.

 This guide shows how to model task-based authorization in OpenFGA, progressing from a basic tool-calling model to patterns that support permission hierarchies, session scoping, expiration, and agent binding.